White defensiveness: Reverse racism

-Cameron McCarthy argues that a form of defensiveness can be an insistence on a relativistic view of history in which white people are also the victims of historical oppression and racism.
-In the late 1990s, Professor Paul Orlowski observed the emergence of white defensiveness in working-class communities of British Columbia, Canada, where investigating structural racism in the province led to accusations of being "anti-white".
+Cameron McCarthy has described a perspective in which some individuals emphasize a relativistic interpretation of history, arguing that white populations have also experienced forms of historical oppression and racism.
+In the late 1990s, Professor Paul Orlowski documented debates in working-class communities in British Columbia, Canada, where research into structural racism was sometimes met with claims that such inquiries were biased or characterized as “anti-white”.